Mario-gl7/Neuron/README.md

     - Binary (for binary codes):
         - Trans_Long (code that classifies images either Transversal or Longitudinal):
             - Metrics.
 This folder includes all the metrics calculated.
 The relevant metrics are from model 8
-            - Models_CNN_trans_long.
-This folder contains savebacks of all of the models tried in the project.
-The final model is model 8!!
         - BGF (code that classifies wether images are Bad, Good or Fair):
             - Filters:
                 - Trans.
 The relevant model is 7th.